-- Landscape Design. - Landscape species must be native, low-water usage, and low maintenance, meeting Water Efficient Landscape Ordinance requirement. - ii.
+- a.
+Landscape Design. - i.
+Landscape species must be native, low-water usage, and low maintenance, meeting Water Efficient Landscape Ordinance requirement. - ii.
 Existing mature trees shall be preserved and incorporated as part of the overall landscape design. - b.
 Required Landscaping.
-Landscape plantings must cover all unbuilt areas of a lot. - Required landscaping coverage is 30 to 20 percent of the area of a lot in i.
-Zone C and 10 percent of a lot in Zone D. - ii.
+Landscape plantings must cover all unbuilt areas of a lot. - i.
+Required landscaping coverage is 30 to 20 percent of the area of a lot in Zone C and 10 percent of a lot in Zone D. - ii.
 Ground cover must be planted a maximum of 1 foot on center. - iii.
-The following may not count toward the required landscape area: - Artificial turf (a) - (b) Any area with a minimum dimension less than 30 inches - Prohibited Species and Materials.
-Plant species that are listed by California C. Invasive Plan Council (Cal-IPC) as invasive prohibited, as is flammable mulch. - d.
-Frontage Landscaping. - Civic Center Subarea: Planter beds, window boxes, and/or container i. plantings are required at all façade insets, niches, and entries. - ii.
+The following may not count toward the required landscape area: - (a) Artificial turf - (b) Any area with a minimum dimension less than 30 inches - c.
+Prohibited Species and Materials.
+Plant species that are listed by California Invasive Plan Council (Cal-IPC) as invasive prohibited as is flammable mulch. - d.
+Frontage Landscaping. - i.
+Civic Center Subarea: Planter beds, window boxes, and/or container plantings are required at all façade insets, niches, and entries. - ii.
 Grand Avenue Subarea: The required street yard setback area must be landscaped except for seating areas, on-site plazas, and areas of ingress and egress.
-Landscaping may include container plantings, planter beds, groundcover, climbing vines, shrubs, low hedges, and trees. - Interior Side and Rear Setback Landscaping. e. - Landscaping within side and rear setback areas shall delineate property i. lines. - All interior side and rear yard setbacks abutting Zone A shall be planted ii. with a mix of trees and shrubs.
+Landscaping may include container plantings, planter beds, groundcover, climbing vines, shrubs, low hedges, and trees. - e.
+Interior Side and Rear Setback Landscaping. - i.
+Landscaping within side and rear setback areas shall delineate property lines. - ii.
+All interior side and rear yard setbacks abutting Zone A shall be planted with a mix of trees and shrubs.
 At least one tree of at least 15-gallon size shall be planted per 20 linear feet or as appropriate to create a tree canopy over the required setback.
 In addition, at least three shrubs shall be planted every 20 linear feet. - f.
 Grading.
-To minimize impacts on existing terrain, the maximum amount of cut shall not exceed 5 feet below the natural grade and the amount of fill shall not exceed 3 feet above the natural grade. - On-site Drainage.
-Drainage shall be provided on-site using natural drainage g. channels, bioretention areas, or other landscape areas that filter surface water runoff before it enters the storm drain system. - Backflow Preventer and Public Utilities.
-See design standards for Multi-family h. development.
+To minimize impacts on existing terrain, the maximum amount of cut shall not exceed 5 feet below the natural grade and the amount of fill shall not exceed 3 feet above the natural grade.

+- g.
+On-site Drainage.
+Drainage shall be provided on-site using natural drainage channels, bioretention areas, or other landscape areas that filter surface water run-off before it enters the storm drain system. - h.
+Backflow Preventer and Public Utilities.
+See design standards for multi-family development.

-Site Circulation.
+3. Site Circulation.

-- Hardscape Materials.
-On-site hardscape material shall be permeable or pervious a. and grey or light grey in color with a higher solar reflective index. - Paving Within Setback Area.
-Plazas or outdoor seating areas located within streetb. facing setbacks must be separated from the sidewalk by landscaping or raised planters.
-Paving within required setback areas shall be different from the adjacent public sidewalk and consist of individual paving blocks. - Curb Cut Frequency.
-A maximum of one curb cut for driveway access may be C. permitted per street frontage per lot.
+- a.
+Hardscape Materials.
+On-site hardscape material shall be permeable or pervious and gray or light gray in color with a higher solar reflective index. - b.
+Paving within Setback Area.
+Plazas or outdoor seating areas located within streetfacing setbacks must be separated from the sidewalk by landscaping or raised planters.
+Paving within required setback areas shall be different from the adjacent public sidewalk and consist of individual paving blocks. - c.
+Curb Cut Frequency.
+A maximum of one curb cut for driveway access may be permitted per street frontage per lot.